mert-othaw/mert-othaw/Anleitung_Studierende.md

 Boot up your PC and have your mobile device ready.

 ### Step 2
-Download Git or GitHub to your PC and then fully download the files from the provided Git archive in order to fully execute the Design Thinking module.
+Download Git or GitHub to your PC and then fully download the files from the provided Git archive in order to be able to fully execute the Design Thinking module.

 ### Step 3
-Visit the homepage of MURAL (https://www.mural.co/) and create a free account per team (group of 2) and confirm your account with your provided email in your email inbox.
+Visit the homepage of MURAL (https://www.mural.co/) and create a free account per team (group of 2) and confirm your account with the sent email in your email inbox.

 ### Step 4
-Download Marvel's POP App (Prototyping on Paper App) to your mobile device using the instructor provided QR code or the following link (https://marvelapp.com/pop).
+Download Marvel's POP App (Prototyping on Paper App) to your mobile device using the provided QR code of the instructor or the following link (https://marvelapp.com/pop).
 Depending on your operating system, select Android (Get it on Google Play) or Apple (Download on the App Store).
 You will need this app to design your prototype in Phase 5 - Prototype.

 ### Step 5